ruhtar/ByteStore/README.md

 # User Authentication Project Using JWT and Cache

 This project is an implementation of a user authentication system using JSON Web Tokens (JWT).
-It has been developed using the .NET programming language, Entity Framework Core, the MySQL database and Redis cache.
+The application also has some endpooints that are locked behind some authorization roles.
+The project has been developed using .NET, Entity Framework Core, MySQL, JWT and Redis cache.

 ## Features